 An historical view of the development of music in America.
 Major emphasis on Twentieth Century experimentalists, rock and folk artists, as well as America's unique contribution, jazz.
 Creative work based on individual's resources.
-Offered in the Fall semester.
+Offered when there is sufficient student interest.